-A leave of absence is granted by petition to students in good academic standing for each semester requested, for a maximum of two semesters.
+A leave of absence is granted by petition to students in good academic standing for a maximum of one semester.
 The petition must be approved by the appropriate academic advisor and submitted to the Office of the Registrar.
-Students must reapply for each additional semester requested.
 Approval of a request for a leave of absence is not automatic.

-Students who fail to apply for a leave of absence must contact the Office of Admissions in order to apply for readmission to the program in which they were enrolled.
+Students who fail to apply for a leave of absence and leave the College will not be readmitted to the College.